SDU-LuBai/SDU-LuBai.github.io/_pages/about.md

 Experience
 ======
-- Shandong University&emspJul.
+- Shandong University&emsp;Jul.
 2022 – Present
     - International Joint Research Institute of Artificial Intelligence
     - Professor
-- Ministry of Transport of the People's Republic of China        May.
+- Ministry of Transport of the People's Republic of China&emsp;May.
 2024 – Oct.
 2024
     - Department of Science and Technology
     - Seconded
-- Academy of Military Sciences of the Chinese People's Liberation Army        Jul.
+- Academy of Military Sciences of the Chinese People's Liberation Army&emsp;Jul.
 2021 – Jun.
 2022
     - Institute of Cyberspace Information
     - Seconded
-- Peking University        Jun.
+- Peking University&emsp;Jun.
 2020 – Jun.
 2021
     - School of Information Science and Technology (currently School of Electronics)
     - Visiting Postdoctoral Researcher
-- Beihang University      Jan.
+- Beihang University&emsp;an.
 2020 – Jun.
 20221
     - The school of cyber science and technology
     - Research Fellow
 ####